kgober/SEL810/Emulator/README.md

 * graphical front panel
 * built-in peripherals other than the Console Teletype (including its paper tape reader/punch)

+The emulator listens on TCP port 8100 for a TCP connection from a front panel simulator that may be used to show lights and control switches.

 The emulator listens on TCP port 8101 for a TCP connection from a terminal emulator that may used as an alternative Console Teletype keyboard and printer.